Deadfall (2012 film): Plot

 Becker finds Addison's snowmobile at the house, draws a weapon and goes inside.
-He fires at Addison, but it turns out to be his daughter, Hannah, surreptitiously dressed by Addison in his own jacket.
+He fires at Addison, but it turns out to be Hannah, surreptitiously dressed by Addison in his own jacket.
 Becker is then shot by Addison.
 A struggle between Jay and Addison ensues outside.
 Jay overpowers Addison but releases him when Liza begs him to, reminding Jay that Addison is her brother.
 Addison points another gun at Jay and challenges Jay to proclaim his love for Liza, which Jay does.
 Before Addison can decide what to do next, Liza fatally shoots him.
 Other police arrive to discover Hannah's life has been saved by a bulletproof vest.